 Ceiling fans are great in the summer to cool you down.
 But do they actually cool down a room?
 How and what do ceiling fans cool down and are they any good at it?
 Let’s find out.

-Ceiling fans don’t cool down a room.
-They cool down people and pets by moving the air around the room, creating a refreshing breeze.
-Your body loses heat by convection.
-The sweat on your skin quickly transfers the heat from your body to the air, making you feel cooler.
+Ceiling fans don’t cool down the air in a room.
+Fans cool down people and pets by moving the air around the room, creating a breeze which increases evaporation.
+The sweat on your skin transfers the heat from your body to the air by evaporation, making you feel cooler.
 Use A/C to cool the air.

 But is there any benefit to keeping the ceiling fan on if you’re not occupying the room?
 Read on to learn more about ceiling fans and how they work exactly.